ltdatphan/lyrics-scraper/README.md

+# Introduction
+Tired of Spotify lack of support for lyrics (in Canada)?
+Look no further, the solution is here! :')

 # Lyrics Scraper
 A simple python script that looks at the currently playing song on Spotify and tries to find the lyrics to that song.